vadim-cvy/portfolio-indeed-raw-data-normalizer/README.md

 ## Filter and normalize the dataset

-`raw-data-to-csv.js` script gets multiple `jsonld` dataset files of Indeed archive job postings as an input and outputs a single normalized csv document which can be used to be imported into DB.
+`raw-data-to-csv.js` script gets multiple `jsonld` dataset files of Indeed archive job postings (located in `/dataset/raw/` dir) as an input and outputs a single normalized csv document (`/dataset/normalized/normalized.csv`) which can be imported into DB.

 Features:
 1. Removes useless data such as dataset related fields and unneded job fields (apply URL, etc).